hortusfox/hortusfox.github.io/dashboard.md

 <img src="gfx/Screenshot 2023-12-30 215931.png" alt="screenshot" width="250"/>

 ### Log
 The log shows the recent history of actions performed by all users.
 You can toggle if you want to see this log in your <a href="profile.md">preferences</a>.
+Most log entries are linked to the object it refers to, so you can click/tap on them.

 <img src="gfx/Screenshot_20231219_151029_HortusFox.jpg" alt="screenshot" width="250"/>